NLnetLabs/rpki-doc/source/krill/publication-server.rst

 ..
 Warning:: Please note it is practically impossible to change the
              configuration of Krill's embedded repository after it has been initialised.
-For production environments where you may want change strategies over time we recommend running a separate Krill instance running as a repository only, as described in :ref:`doc_krill_remote_publishing`.
+For production environments where you may want to change strategies over time we recommend running a separate Krill instance running as a repository only, as described in :ref:`doc_krill_remote_publishing`.